2016 United States presidential election in Alabama

 The 2016 United States presidential election in Alabama was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
 Alabama voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 Alabama has nine electoral votes in the Electoral College.

 Alabama has voted for the Republican candidate in every election since it was won by Ronald Reagan in 1980.
 As such, Trump was heavily favored to win the state.
 On the day of the election, Trump won the election in Alabama with 62.08% of the vote, while Clinton received 34.36% of the vote.
 The state had given 60.55% of its votes to Republican nominee Mitt Romney in 2012, meaning that it had shifted 1.53% more Republican from the previous election.
 Trump's margin of victory in Alabama was 27.72%, a 5.53% increase from Romney's 22.19% margin of victory.
+Alabama did not swing particularly hard to the right, as its white voters without college degrees were already extremely Republican.

-This makes it the largest loss by a Democrat since Democratic nominee George McGovern in 1972.
-On the other hand, Trump became the first Republican to win the White House without carrying Jefferson County since Richard Nixon in 1968.
+This was the largest loss by a Democrat since Democratic nominee George McGovern in 1972.
+On the other hand, Trump became the first Republican to win the White House without carrying Jefferson County since Richard Nixon in 1968, and Clinton the first Democrat since Adlai Stevenson II in 1952 to carry the county without winning the White House.